 We visited during the first heatwave of the summer and were blasted with delightfully glacial air-conditioning on arrival (well, it was 35 degrees, after all).
 The friendly, efficient staff made check-in a breeze and kindly gave us a welcome postcard offering three complimentary food and drink options for each guest.
 We could choose from a glass of wine in the restaurant, coffee and cake at the coffee shop or a pizza in the lobby.

-Since it was already midday, we took the time to explore the open-plan lobby and enjoy some cooling drinks with two hearty stone-baked pizzas served straight to our sofa – what could be better than that?
+Since it was already midday, we took the time to explore the open-plan lobby and enjoy some cooling drinks with two stone-baked pizzas served straight to our sofa – what could be better than that?
 By the time we had finished lunch, our room was ready and we took the rather atmospheric blood red lifts up to the sixth floor.

 The Studio